-- 5) HCS products sold in coffee machine or equivalent will require the following: - i) Where there is a bulk package of the finished product to be reconstituted, the packaging is to follow the above B2B requirements - ii) HCS logo company is to display the logo besides the respective HCS drink on the machine - iii) Where possible, to include the following: - a) relevant 25% comparative statement.
-E.g. 25% lower in sugar and saturated fat as compared to regular coffee drinks. - b) a no larger than A4 standee with HCS and NIP meeting the NIP requirements as stated in this Handbook to be displayed beside the machine - iv) NIP to be published on website or other digital platforms and include a statement on the machine to ask consumers to visit their website for the detailed NIP.
-E.g. Please visit our website (website link) or QR code to the website for the detailed NIP. - 6) HCS products sold in steamer or equivalent (e.g. steamed paus) will require the following: - i) Where there is a bulk package of the finished product, the packaging is to follow the above B2B requirements - ii) HCS logo company is to display the logo besides the respective HCS product or image on the steamer, where possible - iii) NIP to be published on website or other digital platforms - iv) Where possible, a no larger than A4 standee with HCS and NIP meeting the NIP requirements as stated in this Handbook to be displayed beside the machine - 7) HCS products sold in vending machines will require the following: - i) Where the finished product is a packaged product, - a) the packaging of the finished product is to follow the labelling requirements for packaged products in point 1. - b) HCS logo company is to display the logo besides the respective HCS product on the machine - ii) Where the finished product is not a packaged product, - a) NIP and relevant 25% comparative statement.
-E.g. 25% lower in sugar and saturated fat as compared to regular coffee drinks, must be accessible e.g. printed on vending machine artwork or digital platforms - b) HCS logo company is to display the logo besides the respective HCS product on the machine
+- 4) HCS products sold in dispenser will require the following: - i) Bag-in-Box (BIB) packaging to follow the above B2B requirements - ii) HCS logo company is to display the logo besides the respective HCS drink on the dispenser - iii) Eat All Foods in Moderation statement as stated in the HCS Nutrient Guidelines.
+E.g. below the HCS logo - iv) NIP to be published on website or other digital platforms - v) Relevant 25% comparative statement as stated in the HCS Nutrient Guidelines (if applicable) - vi) Where possible, a no larger than A4 standee with HCS, Eat All Foods in Moderation statement, relevant 25% comparative statement (if applicable) and NIP meeting the NIP requirements as stated in this Handbook to be displayed beside the dispenser - 5) HCS products sold in coffee machine or equivalent will require the following: - i) Where there is a bulk package of the finished product to be reconstituted, the packaging is to follow the above B2B requirements - ii) HCS logo company is to display the logo besides the respective HCS drink on the machine - iii) Eat All Foods in Moderation statement as stated in the HCS Nutrient Guidelines.
+E.g. below the HCS logo - iv) Where possible, to include the following: - a) relevant 25% comparative statement.
+E.g. 25% lower in sugar and saturated fat as compared to regular coffee drinks. - a no larger than A4 standee with HCS, Eat All Foods in Moderation statement, relevant 25% comparative statement (if applicable) and NIP meeting the NIP requirements as stated in this Handbook to be displayed beside the machine - v) NIP to be published on website or other digital platforms and include a statement on the machine to ask consumers to visit their website for the detailed NIP.
+E.g. Please visit our website (website link) or QR code to the website for the detailed NIP. - 6) HCS products sold in steamer or equivalent (e.g. steamed paus) will require the following: - Where there is a bulk package of the finished product, the packaging is to follow the above B2B requirements - ii) HCS logo company is to display the logo besides the respective HCS product or image on the steamer, where possible - iii) Eat All Foods in Moderation statement as stated in the HCS Nutrient Guidelines.
+E.g. below the HCS logo - iv) NIP to be published on website or other digital platforms